Sam3peoplelife/KNU_Practice/README.md

-# MyApp
+# Ministry of TRUTH

-Welcome to MyApp!
-This is a simple application with both client-side and server-side components.
+Welcome to MINISTRY OF TRUTH!

 ## Getting Started